20 November 2020

 - Consider whether the business could use the 7-day rule when preparing accounts which may provide sufficient time to include items that were only decided in the first week after the year end.

-- Provide clear and relevant disclosures about the provision including the expected amount, timing, and any uncertainties.
+- Provide clear and relevant disclosures about the provision including the expected amount, timing, and any uncertainties, as well as specific termination benefits provided.

 For more information please contact